emimoir/emimoir/README.md

 # Hi, I'm Emi 👋
-### Manual QA Tester | Bug Hunter | Quality Advocate
+### Manual QA Tester | Bug Hunter

-I specialize in breaking things so they can be built back better.
+I break things so they can be built back better.
 My focus is on ensuring a seamless user experience through rigorous manual testing and clear documentation.

 ---